 The SPCA contracts with 13 different municipalities to accept delivery of their stray cats and dogs for return to owners or to arrange for adoption.
 Lost dogs and cats are held at the shelter for at least eight days before becoming available for adoption.

 Cruelty Investigation and Intervention

 Through its Humane Law Enforcement Division, (HLE) the SPCA is the only shelter authorized by New York State to enforce the laws as they relate to animal cruelty in Westchester and neighboring counties without an SPCA.
-Last year, thousands of complaints of animal neglect and cruelty were phoned into our animal abuse hotline.
+Last year, 1,653 complaints of animal neglect and cruelty were phoned into our animal abuse hotline.
 Investigations encompass cruelty complaints involving dogs, cats, horses, exotics and farm animals.
-The SPCA's HLE Unit successfully seized 103 animals that were victims of abuse or neglect in 2015.
+65 neglected and abused animals were seized as a result.

 Low-Cost Veterinary Care

 The SPCA stands firm in its belief that the spaying and neutering of all dogs and cats is essential to alleviate the tragic consequences of unwanted animals.
 Through our Simpson Clinic, the SPCA offers to the public, low-cost spay/neuter surgeries, examination, vaccinations and testing for disease in an effort to help people keep their pets healthy.
 Since establishing our clinic in 1983, we have spayed/neutered 50,000 dogs and cats, successfully reducing the number of strays brought to our shelter by 50% over the last ten years.
 Once a week, we assist local cat rescue organizations by offering spay/neuter surgeries to feral cats through our Trap/Neuter/Release program.